-It is critical to hire the right Fairfax dog bite lawyer for your injury claim; otherwise, you could end up settling for far less compensation than you require for your serious injuries.
-At Koonz McKenney Johnson & DePaolis LLP, we are trusted dog bite and animal attack lawyers in Fairfax, Virginia.
+It is critical to hire the right Northern Virginia dog bite lawyer for your injury claim; otherwise, you could end up settling for far less compensation than you require for your serious injuries.
+At Koonz McKenney Johnson & DePaolis LLP, we are trusted dog bite and animal attack personal injury lawyers in Northern Virginia.
 Our attorneys have years of experience and can go to trial on behalf of clients, when necessary.
 Contact us today for a free legal consultation about your dog bite case.

 Hiring an attorney can allow you to focus on your physical and emotional recovery while an experienced professional handles your financial one.
 A lawyer can take over complex processes connected to your dog bite injury claim, including filing your suit and providing proof of damages.
 An attorney can argue for maximum compensation from the liable party, whether that is the owner of the pet, the owner of the property or someone else.
 You can focus 100% of your energy on healing when you hire an attorney to handle your case.

 Dog bite claims often deserve the attention of an attorney due to the life-changing nature of these injuries.
 When a dog attacks, the outcome can be catastrophic for a victim.
-The Fairfax personal injury lawyers at Koonz McKenney Johnson & DePaolis LLP have decades of experience representing clients with a wide variety of injury types.
-Our Fairfax dog bite lawyers can help you no matter what kinds of injuries someone’s dog inflicted upon you or a loved one.
+The Northern Virginia personal injury lawyers at Koonz McKenney Johnson & DePaolis LLP have decades of experience representing clients with a wide variety of injury types.
+Our Northern Virginia dog bite lawyers can help you no matter what kinds of injuries someone’s dog inflicted upon you or a loved one.

 Aside from the propensity to cause devastating primary injuries, a dog attack also exposes a survivor to the risk of infection as a secondary injury.
 Infections are often associated with dog bite injuries due to bacteria found in dogs’ mouths.
 Open wounds from a dog attack could lead to complications such as cellulitis, staph, strep, MRSA, tetanus or capnocytophaga infections.
 Preventing infections generally requires painful treatments such as wound debridement and disinfection.
 A survivor may also need to receive rabies shots to prevent this deadly type of disease.